 - Takes responsibility as needed for applications and reports related to accreditation.

-Tia Andrighetti, Innovation Coach
+Tia Andrighetti, Simulation Coordinator and Innovation Coach

 - Development of active teaching methods and simulation activities